ksindi/ksindi.github.io/content/blog/engineering-archetypes.md

 date = 2025-09-16
 +++

 If you spend enough time in startups, you’ll see engineers fall into two archetypes: surgeons and field medics.
-The difference isn’t about seniority or temperament.
-It’s about their instincts.
+The difference isn’t about seniority but rather temperament and instincts.

 Picture the medic in a MASH unit.
 Chaos everywhere.
 Shrapnel wounds and gunshots arriving by the minute.
 They move fast, making split-second decisions with incomplete information.
 Their tools are crude but effective: tourniquets, morphine, quick patches to keep patients alive long enough to fight again.
 Precision is a luxury they cannot afford.